Electric Universe theory

 - Electricity plays a more significant role in the Universe than is generally accepted

-- The Sun and stars are electrically powered by drift currents (see Electric Sun theory)
+- The Sun and stars are powered electrically by external currents (see Electric Sun theory)

 - Planetary surface features such as some craters, dendritic structures and rilles are caused by super-lightning (see electrical scarring)